Penelope1rose/watson-assistant-demo/README.md

 - You will be redirected to your Watson Discovery service.
 Click  `Let's get started`  to continue.

 ### Upload documents
-You have the option to connect to multiple data sources
--   In this lab, we upload our own documents.
-Click  **Upload documents**
+You have the option to connect to multiple data sources.
+In this demo, we upload our own documents.
 - Scroll down and select `Upload document(s)`.
 - Go to your cloned repo directory, and  select all the PDF files in  `resources/Watson Discovery`.
 - **Drag and drop** the files into Watson Discovery for ingestion.

 This ingestion process will take some time.
-Once you are
+Once you have uploaded the screen looks like this: